junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "He won't follow me here," Cas tells her.
 Which is true, more or less, until he uses his grace and Raphael finds the traces and catches up again, eventually.
 Cas wonders how much time he can have before that happens, and more importantly, if he can find Dean and Sam first.
 The thought of them floating lost in history makes him grimace, distracted from the physical wounds for a brief moment.

-The woman must has mistaken his grimace for pain, leaning over to lower the blanket and check the bandages.
+The woman must have mistaken his grimace for pain, leaning over to lower the blanket and check the bandages.
 "You got a name?"

 Cas thinks for a second.
 "Clarence," he tells her.
 "Clarence Novak."